Jinhwi9706/introdata/README.md

 # File Structure

-telecom_churn_analysis.ipynb: The main Jupyter Notebook for this project.
+intro_data_project2.ipynb: The main Jupyter Notebook for this project.

+telco-customer-churn.csv: The CSV file to be analyzed for the project.

 requirements.txt: A list of Python packages needed.